Privacy Act Requests

 - require that any person or body to whom the information has been disclosed for use for an administrative purpose within two years prior to the time a correction is requested or a notation is required: (1) be notified of the correction or notation, and (2) where the disclosure is to another government institution, the institution make the correction or notation on any copy of personal information under its control.

-- Formal requests for correction of personal information must be in writing to the designated officer of PSP Investments in the form of Correction Request Form prescribed by Treasury Board.
+ii.
+Formal requests for correction of personal information must be made through the ATIP Online Request Service website using this link or in writing to PSP Investments’ ATIP Coordinator, using the Correction Request Form prescribed by Treasury Board (TBS/SCT 350-11).

 - notify the individual that the correction has been made;

-- notify any person or body to whom the personal information has been disclosed as described in (a) above that the correction has been made, and
+- notify any person or body to whom the personal information has been disclosed as described in paragraph (a) “Access Requests” above that the correction has been made, and

 - attach a notation to the personal information reflecting that a correction was requested but was refused in whole or in part;